NatashaHull/HackUnderflow/README.md

 Second, I wanted to wait until I had all the necessary features and views implemented before building out my API layer.
 Going in, I was unawared what each view would need in order for me to render it in Backbone, and I was still working on adding new features.
 By the time I built out my API layer I knew what methods each view called and what I needed to include when I rendered users, questions, answers, and everything else as json.

 Lastly, I wanted to get experience adding Backbone to an existing Rails application.
 In the process of the transition, I had one view that had partials within partials in Rails, and I had to figure out how to render the Rails view with nested partials in Backbone, which does not have partials.
 I ended up solving this problem by having views within views within views, each of which had an associated template.
 Another issue I came across was my reliance on `active_support/inflector`'s pluralize in Rails, when Backbone did not come with any sort of inflector.
 I solved this issue by downloading a library called `underscore.inflector` that I only discovered because of this project.
 Not only was this a valuable and educational experience, but it also gave me more confidence in my ability to translate between Ruby (erb) and Javascript (ejs) and to move between Rails and Backbone rendering.

+##Disclaimer
+This application was created in under two weeks and, during that time, I was able to get both the Rails part of this application and the Backbone.js part of this application working.
+That said, this code for this site could be DRY-er (a lot of code is shared between questions and answers in both Rails and Backbone.js) and could use tests.
+Due to time constraints, I prioritized getting the application working in Rails and in Backbone.js over both of these concerns (since the necessary changes would require creating `ActiveSupport::Concern`'s for various features and Backbone.js view superclasses for already working code).
+The next step in working on this application will be adding tests and then refactoring my code.

 ##Credits
 Design: I am not a designer.
 As a result I downloaded [Foundation's](http://foundation.zurb.com/) stylesheets and added them to my own CSS files.
 Additionally, my arrows (for voting) come from this [site](http://www.facebook.com/l.php?u=http%3A%2F%2Fhedgerwow.appspot.com%2Fdemo%2Farrows&h=MAQH4BUP3).